Sarah Agha

 Sarah Agha (born January) is a British actress, presenter, writer, and curator.
 She founded the Arab Film Club and presented the BBC documentary The Holy Land And Us: Our Untold Stories (2023).
-Her films include Layla (2024).
+She is also known for her roles in the film Layla (2024) and the 5 period drama The Hardacres (2024–).

 Early life

 Agha is from London and of Irish and Palestinian descent.
 Her maternal grandmother is from Derry, while her Palestinian father was born in the village of Delhamiya.
 At 2 years old, his family were displaced to Jordan during the Nakba under the impression it would be temporary and left most of their belongings at their house, not knowing they would be forbidden from returning.
 After moving to the Golan Heights when he was 8, they were displaced again during the Naksa; her father came to London in his 20s.

 Agha attended Catholic school.
 She joined the National Youth Theatre and took a number of short summer courses with the likes of the New York Film Academy, the Royal Conservatoire of Scotland, and the Central School of Speech and Drama.
 She studied Theology and Middle Eastern Studies at Trinity College Dublin, graduating in 2014.